History of Qantas: Privatisation: 1992 to 2006

 Qantas ordered twelve Airbus A380-800s in 2000, with options for twelve more.
 Eight of these options were exercised in 2006, bringing firm orders to twenty.
 Qantas is the third airline to receive A380s, after Singapore Airlines and Emirates.
 As part of the order, Qantas also confirmed a place for 15 A330's in its fleet, divided among 7 -200 and 6 -300 variants.
 The first of '330s began trickling in during 2002.

 The main domestic competitor to Qantas, Ansett Australia, collapsed on 14 September 2001.
 Market share for Qantas immediately neared 90%, with the relatively new budget airline Virgin Blue holding the remainder.
 To capitalise on this event, Qantas ordered Boeing 737-800 aircraft, obtaining them a mere three months later.

 This unusually short time between order and delivery was possible due to the 11 September 2001 attacks in the United States; the subsequent downturn in the US aviation market meant American Airlines no longer needed the 737-800 aircraft it had ordered.
 The delivery positions were reassigned to Qantas on condition the aircraft remained in American Airlines configuration for later possible lease purposes.

 At the same time, Virgin Blue announced a major expansion in October 2001, which was successful in eventually pushing the Qantas domestic market share back to 60%.
-To prevent any further loss of market share, Qantas responded by creating a new cut-price subsidiary airline, Jetstar Airways.
+To prevent any further loss of market share, Qantas responded by creating a new cut-price subsidiary airline, Jetstar.
 This has been successful in keeping the status quo at around 65% for Qantas Group airlines and 30% for Virgin Blue, with other regional airlines accounting for the rest of the market.

 Qantas had also developed a full-service all-economy international carrier focused on the holiday and leisure market, which had taken on the formerly used Australian Airlines name.
 This airline ceased operating its own-liveried aircraft in July 2006, with the staff operating Qantas services before being closed entirely in September 2007, with the staff joining the new Qantas base in Cairns.

 Qantas has also expanded into the New Zealand domestic air travel market, firstly with a shareholding in Air New Zealand and then with a franchise takeover of Ansett New Zealand.
 In 2003, Qantas attempted and failed to obtain regulatory approval to purchase a larger (but still minority) stake in Air New Zealand.
 Subsequently, Qantas stepped-up competition on the trans-Tasman routes, introducing Jetstar to New Zealand.
 British Airways sold its 18.5% stake in Qantas in September 2004 for £425 million, though keeping its close ties with Qantas intact.

 On 13 December 2004, the first flight of Jetstar Asia took off from its Singapore hub to Hong Kong, marking Qantas' entry into the Asian cut-price market.
 Qantas owns 44.5% of the carrier.